comprna/reorientexpress/README.md

 |  1 | TTGAGGAGTGATAACAAGGAAAGCCCAAGTGCAAGACAACCACTAGATAGGCTACAACTA  | 0.9746999740600586  | 1 |
 |  2 | AAGGCCACCATTGCTCTATTGTTGCTAAGTGGTGGGACGTATGCCTATTTATCAAGAAAA  |  0.9779879450798035 | 0 |

 *Note*: '0' orientation represents '+' and '1' orientation represents '-'.
-However, the '-' reads are resevse complemented and provided in the 'ForwardSequence' column.
+However, the '-' reads are reverses-complemented and provided in the 'ForwardSequence' column.

 ----------------------------
 # Usage example